metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ### Automatic formatting

-This workspace includes code formatting settings, which means you don't have to spend time formatting source files manually, otherwise it's enough to right click into VSCode and select "Format document".
+This workspace includes code formatting settings, which means you don't have to spend time formatting source files manually, otherwise it's enough to right click into any source file and select `Format document`.

 Lines should be kept within 100-120 columns, however it is not always practical, so it's not a hard rule, workspace settings are configured to show rulers inside code editor.

-If you use some other code editor you should configure it according to these rules which are found in `.vscode`, `Config` and repository root directory.
+If you use some other code editor it's recommended you configure it according to these rules which are found in `.vscode`, `Config` and repository root directory.

 [Table of Contents](#table-of-contents)